 Since the professional battery charger used in this blog has a NiMh function as well hooking up these batteries to it was simple.
-The battery that was at 0.2 volts i let charge very slowly at 100mA until it was back up to around 0.9 volts.
+The battery that was at 0.2 volts we let charge very slowly at 100mA until it was back up to around 0.9 volts.
 From there I charged it like the rest at 0.4mA.
-NiMh batteries are very slow to charge.
-However, I was able to bring them back to life with it.
+NiMH batteries are very slow to charge.
+However, we were able to bring them back to life with it.

-If I really wanted I could even purchase a battery holder for my Xbox Controllers for $1-2 bucks and call it a day saying “Screw it” to the charge cable.
+If we really wanted we could even purchase a battery holder for my Xbox Controllers for $1-2 bucks and call it a day saying “Screw it” to the charging cable.

-After a few charge cycles as well as doing a re-peak test on this NiMh batteries I was able to get them up to 1820mAh .
-So they store about 80 percent of the life then what they used to store now.
+After a few charge cycles as well as doing a re-peak test on these NiMH batteries we were able to get them up to 1820mAh.
+So they store about 80 percent of their life than what they used to store now.
 Which isn’t bad given the age of these batteries!

 Charging the new Xbox 360 Lithium pack.

-It’s often better to take something apart and re-purpose it then it is to bend the wires and try to make a doc yourself.
-In this case the Nyko ChargeStation 360 is a perfect candidate for hacking because it contains all of the pins i require to hack together a good Li-Ion charging station.
-We got the Nyko ChargeStation 360 for around $4.20 on Ebay because the quality of the charger was not great and the Xbox 360 is slowly dying off in popularity.
-Thus, getting third party hardware like this charger is super-cheap.
-You could even find one of these cheaper if you go to a local video game store as often they will be happy to just get -something- for this.
+It’s often better to take something apart and re-purpose it than it is to bend the wires and try to make a dock yourself.
+In this case, the Nyko ChargeStation 360 is a perfect candidate for hacking because it contains all of the pins we require to hack together a good Li-Ion charging station.
+We got the Nyko ChargeStation 360 for around $4.20 on Ebay because the quality of the charger was not great.
+The Xbox 360 is slowly dying off in popularity.
+Getting third-party hardware like this charger is going to get super cheap.
+You could even find one of these cheaper if you go to a local video game store as often they will be happy to just get something for this.

 Some destruction of the charging station.

-Using a cutting dremmel we simply cut out the connectors I want from the PCB as well as the posts since we will still use the posts as support for our connectors.
-Any traces and chips that were in the area were grind away. the solder points are large enough to attach wires too directly.
+Using a cutting rotary power tool we simply cut out the connectors I want from the PCB as well as the posts since we will still use the posts as support for our connectors.
+Any traces and chips that were in the area were ground away. the solder points are large enough to attach wires too directly.

-Note: I found out the very hard way that the Chinese who makes these USB panel mount connectors do not even follow proper wire color guidelines.
-That the black lead was actually +5 vdc and red was ground.
+Note: Finding out the very hard way that the Chinese who make these USB panel mount connectors do not even follow proper wire color guidelines.
+That the black lead was actually +5 VDC and red was ground.
 It seems like I’m bashing that country over and over again in my technical blogs and it’s purely incidental.
 I have received a lot of good products from China it’s just that the sheer mass of products means that you’re bound to get some true “What the hell?!?” moments when you take apart devices.

 Assembling your Li-Ion charging station.

-Now after finding out about the reverse polarity wiring on the USB. as well as messing up placement of which charging circuit goes where.
-I finally got it all into position and it’s ready to be closed up.
-Note the gaffers tape on each side of the charger?
+Now after finding out about the reverse polarity wiring on the USB. as well as messing up the placement of which charging circuit goes where.
+We finally got it all into position and it’s ready to be closed up.
+Note the gaffer’s tape on each side of the charger.
 That’s to add additional support to the charging pins so that regardless of pressure the PCB will not bend out of place or snap off of the posts.
-I don’t have to worry about the screws and nuts i installed for the USB connector as they are far enough away from the two charging circuits I have installed.
+I don’t have to worry about the screws and nuts we installed for the USB connector as they are far enough away from the two charging circuits we have installed.

 With quick assembly and the 8 screws reinstalled the assembly is complete.
-I also added some feet to the bottom to keep the plastics from wearing away further underneath.
-With a very light sanding I was able to remove the advertisements from Nyko.
+Also adding some feet to the bottom to keep the plastics from wearing away further underneath.
+With a very light sanding the labeling can be removed to make sure it doesn’t say Nyko or fool anyone into thinking it’s a regular Xbox Charger.
 It’s ready for a sticker stating what this charger really is.
 It’s very important to label things boys and girls.
 Or else you may have someone shove a NiMh battery into this charger and be in for a rude surprise.
+BOOM!